Cumana (song)

-The Cumana Song (La Cumana) is a mambo tune written by jazz pianist Barclay Allen, together with Harold Spina and Roc Hillman and released by Barclay Allen's Rhythm Four on Capitol 15107 in 1947.
+"Cumana" is a mambo tune written by jazz pianist Barclay Allen, together with Harold Spina and Roc Hillman and released by Barclay Allen's Rhythm Four on Capitol 15107 in 1947.
+Allen also recorded the tune with Freddy Martin And His Orchestra later in the year for RCA.

+The song is sometimes referred to Cumaña, Cumaná or La Cumana and described as a boogie.

+Description

 Its signature riff is a fast moody change between two chords (chiefly F minor 6, or its tritone substitution, and C minor seventh) with some syncopation added.
 This tune, in its original context, is in the key of E Flat major with some parts sounding like they come from the relative key of C minor.
 The suggested tempo is 180 beats per minute, and this song in its original context takes about three and a half minutes to play, taking all repeats.

-Allen also recorded the tune with Freddy Martin And His Orchestra later in the year.
+Reception and legacy

+The song is described as a "big band hit".
+The RCA version was described as "spin[ning] in the lively samba rhythm, Martin showcas[ing] the nimble keyboarding of Barclay Allen in fine style".

+The song, described as a classic from the Hispanic repertoire, was frequently played by Liberace.
+Milton Nascimento also played the song on tour.

-La Cumana has been featured on several episodes of "The Lawrence Welk Show".
+"La Cumana" has been featured on several episodes of The Lawrence Welk Show.